AgnostiqHQ/covalent/doc/source/api/executors/awslambda.rst

 Pushing to ECR
 ^^^^^^^^^^^^^^^^^^^^^

-Once the base executor image has been extended to include the necessary packages, the dervied image needs to be uploaded to ECR so that it can be consumed by a Lambda function when triggered by Covalent.
+After a successful build of the derived image, it needs to be uploaded to ECR so that it can be consumed by a lambda function when triggered by Covalent.
 As as first step, it is required to create an elastic container registry to hold the dervied executor images.
-This can be easily done via using the AWS CLI tool as follows
+This can be easily done by using the AWS CLI tool as follows

 .. code-block:: bash